FajraKatviro/FKFramework3/features/README.md

 Invokes qt rcc compiler with no compression option and place resources to 'bundled' data location.
-  Add required *.qrc files to CONTENT variable to use this feature
+  Add required *.qrc files to CONTENT variable to use this feature Add required files to RAW_CONTENT variable to deploy files 'as is', without rcc invocation

 **modules**